 In Mexican California, in the year 1844, renegade American general Jason Burr (Fred Kohler) discovers gold in the Sonoma Valley and plans to use it to make himself dictator of California under the aegis of the Russian Empire.
 Burr successfully enslaves the Valley’s peons to help him mine his gold and quickly murders the Valley’s leading ranchero and his younger son when they oppose him; however, the would-be dictator soon finds himself bedeviled by a masked avenger called the Eagle, who continually sabotages Burr’s schemes and organizes the local settlers into a vigilante group to fight against Burr’s following of outlaws and ex-Russian soldiers.
 The Eagle poses as a feeble-minded mission organist when unmasked, but is actually Don Loring (Robert Livingston), the son of the murdered ranchero–determined to avenge the slaying of his family and save California by bringing down Burr and his Russian backers.

 Vigilantes’ script manages to use a high-stakes political and military struggle as plot machinery without having it undermined by the serial genre’s modest budgets.
-Burr’s use of gold to purchase men and weaponry from the Russians is completely believable as a power-building method–and also allows the hero and his vigilantes to believably threaten the villains’ plans by targeting Burr’s mine and his supply of arms.
-The Russian government’s limited aid to Burr (though necessitated by the producers’ budgetary limitations) also makes perfect political sense in the context of the serial; the Russians shown as realistically unwilling to risk war with America or Mexico by launching a full-scale invasion of California, and try to keep their dealings with Burr on a cash-and-carry basis, hoping that he can pull off his conquest with minimal outside help.
+The Russian government’s limited aid to Burr (though necessitated by the producers’ budgetary limitations) makes perfect political sense in the context of the serial; the Russians are shown as realistically unwilling to risk war with America or Mexico by launching a full-scale invasion of California, and try to keep their dealings with Burr on a cash-and-carry basis, hoping that he can pull off his conquest with minimal outside help.
+Thus, Burr’s use of gold to purchase men and weaponry from the Russians is made a believable power-building method–in turn allowing the hero and his vigilantes to believably threaten the villains’ plans by targeting Burr’s mine and his supply of arms.

 Writers Maurice Geraghty, John Rathmell, and Winston Miller (Leslie Swabacker is credited with “story”) also do an excellent job of spinning out their interesting plotline, using it to comfortably fill twelve episodes.
 The serial’s first seven chapters neatly alternate the Eagle’s several attacks on Burr’s mine and his ammunition deposits with Burr’s various efforts to capture and destroy the Eagle and his vigilantes; when Burr finally convinces Raspinoff to sign an official treaty in Chapter Eight, the remaining episodes then revolve around the Eagle’s race to alert an American military detachment to Burr’s schemes, bring the soldiers to Sonoma Valley, and keep Raspinoff from summoning Russian troops.
 Thanks to this strategic plot development mid-serial, and to other plot twists like the Eagle’s temporary destruction of the gold mine in Chapter Four or his unexpected unmasking by Burr’s men in Chapter Ten, the narrative easily avoids bogging down in the repetitive plotting that plagues so many chapterplays.